 USU welcomes students with disabilities.
-If you have, or suspect you may have, a physical, mental health, or learning disability that may require accommodations in this course, please contact the Disability Resource Center (DRC) (http://www.usu.edu/drc/) as early in the semester as possible (University Inn # 101, (435) 797-2444, drc@usu.edu (mailto:drc@usu.edu)).
+If you have, or suspect you may have, a physical, mental health, or learning disability that may require accommodations in this course, please contact the Disability Resource Center (DRC) Links to an external site. as early in the semester as possible (University Inn # 101, (435) 797-2444, drc@usu.edu).
 All disability related accommodations must be approved by the DRC.
 Once approved, the DRC will coordinate with faculty to provide accommodations.